ע

 The noun ιχθυς (ichtus) means fish but comes with a vast footnote.
 The ancients were fully aware of the hydrological cycle — from the sea rises mist, mist forms clouds, clouds produce rain, rain becomes rivers, and rivers flow back to the sea — but in the same way that the hydrological cycle gives our planet a kind of proto-soul, so the reasonable mind of man was considered seated upon a much more fundamental process that ran very much alike the hydrological cycle.

-The Hebrew word for waters (seas and oceans) is מים (mayim), which looks like it is a plural of the particle of inquisition מי (mi), meaning what?
+The Hebrew word for waters (seas and oceans) is מים (mayim), which looks like it is a plural of the particle of inquisition מי (mi), meaning "what?"
 Mists and clouds congeal in the atmosphere and become words (Genesis 2:6; see our article on νεφελη, nephele, cloud), after which the mind of homo sapiens forms (Genesis 2:7) and begins to name things (Genesis 2:19-20).
 Clouds give rain, and the words for rain and teacher are the same, namely מורה (moreh), which in turn relates to the familiar name Torah, or law.
 Rain forms rivers that flow, and the verb that means to flow (what a river does) is the same as the verb that means to shine (what a lamp does), namely נהר (nahar).

 The earliest human cultures formed by rivers (see our article on the name Tigris for more on this).
 That means that to the ancients, water was in many ways similar to light, and since light was in many ways similar to wisdom, water and wisdom were equally alike (which helps to explain the verb βαπτω, bapto, to baptize).